gipi/blog/_posts/2020-02-14-buildroot-getting-started.md

     -net nic,model=virtio -net user,hostfwd=tcp::2222-:22
 ```

+It's also available a script ``output/images/start-qemu.sh`` but only with
+the basic options (no networking for example).

 During the package compiling process, Buildroot will record the compiling
 process via some identification files and save those files to the related
 directory of the package.
 All those identification files are: